mashurul138/CSES-Practice/Greedy/Thinking Process.md

 2. edge case could be when n is even , in this case we have to consider to values in the middle n/2 and n/2+1.

+Missing Coin Sum
+1.This code sorts the coins and keeps extending the smallest unmakeable sum smallest until it finds a coin larger than smallest, at which point smallest is the answer.